There are many reasons the brother of the bride may be asked to give a speech on his sister’s big day.

-Whatever the reason, brother of the bride speeches may be a bit unusual, but they’re also potentially a huge highlight.
+Whatever the reason, a brother of the bride speech has the potential to be a wedding day highlight.
 Think about it – all those years of fun, adventure, scrapes, familial embarrassment thrown together with an undercurrent of sibling rivalry.
-How could it be anything other than memorable?!
+How could it be anything top that?!

-We know planning isn’t usually anyone’s idea of fun, but it doesn’t have to be that way!
-Besides, your speech will be infinitely better for it.
-Honestly, your sister deserves better than you just winging it.
+We know planning isn’t usually anyone’s idea of fun, but your sister deserves better than you just winging it.
+It’s time to start gathering the evidence…

 Then, when you think you have enough stories for a simple Pukka Pad to deal with, go through it and circle the very best stories, ready for part two…